The Dual Path: Should Youth Players Participate in both Recreational and Travel Baseball

 Benefits of Playing Both Rec and Travel Baseball

 2. Increased Playing Time: Many young athletes thrive on the field, and participating in both leagues provides more opportunities to play.
-This extra time in games and practice helps them improve their performance and build confidence.
+This extra time in games and practice helps them improve their performance and build confidence!

 Disadvantages of Playing Both Rec and Travel Baseball